derdaertas/Gittigidiyor--Selenium/README.md

-# Gittigidiyor Testinium Selenium
+# Simple Selenium project with JUNIT for gittigidiyor.com
- Gittigidiyor web sitesi için Selenium Maven Projesi